cotton-coding/loom-io/documentation/converter/json-converter.md

 Loom.register(jsonConverter());
 ```

-The you can read and write json files
+This allows you to read and write json files

 ```ts
 const jsonFile = await Loom.file("memory://some/json/file.json");